Vertex (graph theory): Types of vertices

 The degree of a vertex, denoted 𝛿(v) in a graph is the number of edges incident to it.
 An isolated vertex is a vertex with degree zero; that is, a vertex that is not an endpoint of any edge (the example image illustrates one isolated vertex).
 A leaf vertex (also pendant vertex) is a vertex with degree one.
 In a directed graph, one can distinguish the outdegree (number of outgoing edges), denoted 𝛿 +(v), from the indegree (number of incoming edges), denoted 𝛿−(v); a source vertex is a vertex with indegree zero, while a sink vertex is a vertex with outdegree zero.
-A simplicial vertex is one whose neighbors form a clique: every two neighbors are adjacent.
+A simplicial vertex is one whose closed neighborhood forms a clique: every two neighbors are adjacent.
 A universal vertex is a vertex that is adjacent to every other vertex in the graph.

 A cut vertex is a vertex the removal of which would disconnect the remaining graph; a vertex separator is a collection of vertices the removal of which would disconnect the remaining graph into small pieces.
 A k-vertex-connected graph is a graph in which removing fewer than k vertices always leaves the remaining graph connected.
 An independent set is a set of vertices no two of which are adjacent, and a vertex cover is a set of vertices that includes at least one endpoint of each edge in the graph.
 The vertex space of a graph is a vector space having a set of basis vectors corresponding with the graph's vertices.

 A graph is vertex-transitive if it has symmetries that map any vertex to any other vertex.
 In the context of graph enumeration and graph isomorphism it is important to distinguish between labeled vertices and unlabeled vertices.
 A labeled vertex is a vertex that is associated with extra information that enables it to be distinguished from other labeled vertices; two graphs can be considered isomorphic only if the correspondence between their vertices pairs up vertices with equal labels.
 An unlabeled vertex is one that can be substituted for any other vertex based only on its adjacencies in the graph and not based on any additional information.

 Vertices in graphs are analogous to, but not the same as, vertices of polyhedra: the skeleton of a polyhedron forms a graph, the vertices of which are the vertices of the polyhedron, but polyhedron vertices have additional structure (their geometric location) that is not assumed to be present in graph theory.
 The vertex figure of a vertex in a polyhedron is analogous to the neighborhood of a vertex in a graph.